Michael turned 21 and they threw a big party (a Braai, of course!) for him at the Ark Keetmanshoop.

 The children enjoyed and appreciated spending time together!
 We had a structured program planned for the morning and fun activities for the afternoon.
 However we allowed some free-time for the teenagers to catch up with one another.
 In our devotion time we talked with the children about how to hear God’s voice and why it is worth listening to God.
 Please pray with us that all the children will continue to follow Jesus and learn to distinguish between his voice and worldly influences.

-On Sunday we travelled to Ruacana waterfalls which are situated right at the border to Angola.
+o Ruacana waterfalls which are situated right at the border to Angola.
 The falls were dry, but it was still a magnificent view and the children loved it so much to be in the water!
 On our return to Windhoek on Tuesday, we drove through Etosha and saw many animals.
 We wanted to see a lion very badly, but unfortunately they were hiding.